SCC-Loc: A Unified Semantic Cascade Consensus Framework for UAV Thermal Geo-Localization: Proposed Method

-where $\mathbb{I}(\cdot)$ denotes the indicator function, and $|\mathcal{T}(p_q)|$ is the total number of adjacent triangles for $p_q$.
-Matches exhibiting a negative vote rate greater than $50\%$ are classified as topological anomalies and strictly eradicated from the candidate pool.
+where $\mathbb{I}(\cdot)$ denotes the indicator function, and $|\mathcal{T}(p_q)|$ is the number of neighboring triangles incident to $p_q$.
+Matches with a negative vote rate greater than $50\%$ are regarded as topological anomalies and removed from the candidate pool.